 I can't share the source code of Version 2.
 It is too complicated, and you probably can't get the required assembler to compile it anyway.
 This prohibits others from creating new Cross overlays, which means more work for me.
 Writing the new Version in Python automatically solves these issues, because python is an interpreter language.
 (I know, it is possible to distribute compiled programs only, but I will include the sources)

 Should you switch to Version 3?

-Version 3 will be compatible with version 2 in all the important features.
+Version 3 is compatible with Version 2 in all of the important features.

-This is where it all began, on the Apple ][ computer.
+This is where it all began for me, on the Apple ][ computer.
 Alas this version never went public, because the internet didn't exist yet.

 Actually this was the third version already, because my first MS-Dos version 2 wasn't suitable to go public.
 The real version 2 can still be downloaded from this web site if you like.
 However it is obsolete now and is no longer maintained.

-To celebrate the 30th aniversary of the Apple I computer I have written some code for the A-One computer, made by Franz Achatz.
+To celebrate the 30th anniversary of the Apple I computer I have written some code for the A-One computer, made by Franz Achatz.